lsof-org/lsof/HOW_TO_RELEASE.rst

 Merge the changes.

 If you just want to make a release for a version already released in another dialect, you don't need this step.
-Relase the version number.
+Release the version number.

 e.g.

      conditions and situations:
      @masatake already released 4.94.0 for linux.
-     No uesr visible change is commited to our git repo.
+     No user visible change is committed to our git repo.
      You may want to make the same release but for dialect freebsd.

      In this case, you can use 4.94.0 as the version number.
 If the